Git Methodology

 - Once approved, the PR is merged into

-. - Conflicts are resolved before merging.
+main. - Conflicts are resolved before merging.

 - Optionally, the branch is deleted after merging to keep the repository clean.